Are Aldeyra Therapeutics Inc. (NASDAQ:ALDX) shares too expensive at this price? - The Dwinnex

-In the latest session, Aldeyra Therapeutics Inc. (NASDAQ: ALDX) closed at $6.60 up 1.69% from its previous closing price of $6.49.
-In other words, the price has increased by $+0.11 from its previous closing price.
-On the day, 278888 shares were traded.
-ALDX stock price reached its highest trading level at $6.62 during the session, while it also had its lowest trading level at $6.38.
+In the latest session, Aldeyra Therapeutics Inc. (NASDAQ: ALDX) closed at $6.96 down -1.83% from its previous closing price of $7.09.
+In other words, the price has decreased by -$0.13 from its previous closing price.
+On the day, 271168 shares were traded.
+ALDX stock price reached its highest trading level at $7.06 during the session, while it also had its lowest trading level at $6.72.

 5 Undervalued Stocks For 2023